What's new in Montréal

 Speaking of colour, Espace pour la vie’s Gardens of Light at Montréal’s Botanical Garden takes place exclusively in the lead up to Halloween and offers a magical, family-friendly way to experience three of its gardens as they’re transformed by autumn-coloured lanterns, creating an immersive sensory experience (Ends October 31, 2024).

-Centre Playbox
+Playbox Centre

 Feeling a nip in the air?
 Gamers will love warming up inside at the PLAYBOX Center at Montréal’s Eaton Centre, stuffed to the gills with cutting-edge video games, VR experiences and crane games.
 Sure to become one of Montréal’s favourite party spots, there’s even private rooms and reservations available to guarantee a winning time is had by all.